JuliaParallel/Hwloc.jl/README.md

 # Usage

-The Julia module hwloc provides a high-level wrapper of the hwloc library; that is, hwloc's data structure are translated into Julia types that contain the same information, but are modified to look "natural" in Julia.
+The Julia module Hwloc provides a high-level wrapper of the hwloc library; that is, hwloc's data structure are translated into Julia types that contain the same information, but are modified to look "natural" in Julia.
 Low-level administrative tasks are hidden.

-The most important function is `hwloc.topology_load`, which examines the current node's hardware topology (memories, caches, cores, etc.), and returns a tree structure describing this topology.
+The most important function is `Hwloc.topology_load`, which examines the current node's hardware topology (memories, caches, cores, etc.), and returns a tree structure describing this topology.
 This corresponds to the output of the `lstopo` program.

 ```
-import hwloc
+import Hwloc
-topology = hwloc.topology_load()
+topology = Hwloc.topology_load()
 println("Machine topology:")
 print(topology)
 ```